 Download & install the appropriate driver

-Based on the type of graphics card that you found in the previous step, download the video drivers from the appropriate site:
+Based on the type of graphics card that you found in the previous step, download the video drivers from the appropriate site:- NVIDIA: NVIDIA drivers You can also browse NVIDIA's Archives of Unix drivers and Archives of Linux drivers.

 Update my video drivers on Ubuntu